Activities

 The heroes and outlaws from all the Frontier shows, along with several new special guests, unite for The Wild West Showcase twice a day.
 The Showcase celebrates the serious and the comedic Oklahoma frontier and features the old-fashioned thrills of trick roping and trick riding combined with modern stunts that will delight fairgoers of all ages.

-Gabriel Hernandez began riding horses before he could walk and is one of the youngest performing charros at the age of 14.
-This charro rides his horse, El Vallo, and is a rare left- handed talent that comes from many generations of experienced horsemen.
-Catch him every night at the 7:30 p.m. show.
+For his fifth year, welcome Oklahoma City’s own charro, Gabriel Hernandez, who began riding horses before he could walk and is one of the youngest performing charros in the rodeo circuit.
+He rides his horse, El Vallo, and is a rare left-handed talent that comes from many generations of experienced horsemen.

 Frontier Shows